CERT-Polska/mwdb-core/docs/user-guide/4-Storing-blobs.rst

 How to upload blobs?
 --------------------

 Just like configurations, blobs are intended to be uploaded by automated systems or scripts, so they can't be added directly from MWDB UI.
-Similarly to configuration upload described in previous chapter (:ref:`How to upload configuration?`), you can push them using ``mwdb upload blob`` command or `MWDB.upload_blob <https://mwdblib.readthedocs.io/en/latest/mwdblib.html#mwdblib.MWDB.upload_blob>`_ function or via REST API.
+Similarly to the configuration upload described in previous chapter (:ref:`How to upload configuration?`), you can push them using ``mwdb upload blob`` command or `MWDB.upload_blob <https://mwdblib.readthedocs.io/en/latest/mwdblib.html#mwdblib.MWDB.upload_blob>`_ function or via REST API.

 More information about mwdblib can be found in chapter :ref:`8.
 Automating things using REST API and mwdblib`.